loosenthedark/flippin-proud/README.md

 7. Press **Enter**.
 8. Your local clone has now been created.

-_See [GitHub Docs](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories) for more information on all of the above processes._
+_See the [GitHub Docs](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories) for more information on all of the above processes._

 ## Credits